José Mujica: Personal life

+Illness and death

+In April 2024, Mujica announced that he was diagnosed with esophageal cancer, which was found during a physical examination, adding that the risks to his condition were aggravated by a preexisting autoimmune disease.
+Despite his illness, Mujica campaigned for the successful presidential campaign of the Broad Front's Yamandú Orsi in the 2024 general election; Mujica later described Orsi's victory as a "farewell gift".

+In January 2025, Mujica told Búsqueda that the cancer had spread to his liver and that he was dying, adding that he had decided to forego further treatment.
+On 12 May, Topolansky stated that Mujica was "terminally ill" and he was put under hospice care.
+Mujica died the following day, 13 May 2025, a week before his 90th birthday, at his farmhouse in Rincón del Cerro, on the outskirts of Montevideo; his death was announced by Orsi.
+The Uruguayan government declared three days of national mourning and his state funeral (which included a funeral procession) took place from 14 to 15 May on Montevideo, with the presence of Orsi, Topolansky, Lula da Silva, and Gabriel Boric, among others; it was estimated that 100,000 people attended his funeral.
+Mujica's remains were cremated on 16 May and later interred at his farmhouse.

+In popular culture

-During the last months of 2013, the Serbian film director Emir Kusturica started shooting a documentary on the life of Mujica, El Pepe, una vida suprema released in 2018, whom he considers "the last hero of politics".
-In 2014 Italian author Frank Iodice wrote the book Breve dialogo sulla felicità, which centers on the life of Mujica.
-Ten thousand copies of the book were printed and distributed for free to local school children.
+During the final months of 2013, Serbian film director Emir Kusturica started shooting a documentary on the life of Mujica, whom he considered "the last hero of politics".
+The film, titled El Pepe, una vida suprema, was released in 2018.
+In 2014 Italian author Frank Iodice wrote the book Breve dialogo sulla felicità, which centers on Mujica's life.
+Ten thousand copies of the book were printed and distributed for free to school children.
 In June 2016, Mujica received the Order of the Flag of Republika Srpska from the president of Republika Srpska, Milorad Dodik.

-Uruguayan film director Álvaro Brechner's 2018 film A Twelve-Year Night (La noche de 12 años) was based on Mujica's 12-year-long prison life under military dictatorship.
+Uruguayan film director Álvaro Brechner's 2018 film A Twelve-Year Night (La noche de 12 años) was based on Mujica's 12-year-long imprisonment under the military dictatorship.
 It premiered in official selection at the 75th Venice International Film Festival, and it was selected as the Uruguayan entry for the Best Foreign Language Film at the 91st Academy Awards.
 The film won the Golden Pyramid Award at the 40th Cairo International Film Festival.